senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-linux-macos.md

 ### Iteration number 1

-8. In the interactive Python session, to add the first record copy/paste the following and press the **Enter** key.
+8. In the interactive Python session, to add the first two records copy/paste the following and press the **Enter** key.

     ```python